2021 Africa Cup of Nations postponed by a year due to virus - France 24

 "I am expressing my pride in seeing the birth of a women's Champions League on the African continent," the CAF president, who faced allegations of sexual misconduct last year, said.

+The embattled president, who was also questioned last year by French authorities in Paris over corruption allegations, added that new board elections are tentatively scheduled for March 2021 in Mauritania.

+His chequered tenure of the scandal-prone body saw the departure of Moroccan general secretary Mouad Hajji in March.

-Last week, FIFA pledged $1.5 billion in grants and loans as a relief fund to help national and continental federations in stemming the economic downturn with the halting of football since the start of the pandemic.
+Last week, FIFA pledged $1.5 billion in grants and loans as a relief fund to help national and continental federations in stemming the economic downturn caused by the pandemic.

+CAF announced the allocation of an additional $16.2 million to assist national associations in mitigating COVID-19's financial challenges.

 Other regional football competitions slated to be played this summer have also been delayed such as the European Championship and Copa America.